fde-capu/fde-capu/README.md

       * Developed an **HTTP server** from scratch using only C++98.
       * Created a **shell emulator** entirely in C, no external libraries.
 	  * Created a **ray tracer** in C, no externals.
-	  * More: re-wrote the STL containers; worked with multi-threads; some Assembly; re-implemented the libc functions.
+	  * More: re-wrote the STL containers; worked with multi-threads/mutexes/semaphores; some Assembly; re-implemented the libc functions.
 	* All projects were crash and leak free, scoring **100 or more**.
 	* Participated in workshops about **Kanban** and **Agile** principles.